 Already Signed Up for Kenesto?

-Once you’ve received your activation for Kenesto, your next step is to install the Kenesto Drive service.
-Login credentials are the same as your Kenesto Cloud credentials for pairing of folders and files.
+Once you’ve received your activation for Kenesto, your next step is to install the Kenesto Drive.
+Login credentials are the same as your Kenesto Cloud credentials.

-Kenesto Drive is a feature that is used with Kenesto Cloud and pairs files from desktop devices to Kenesto Cloud automatically.
-The service is installed on an individual’s device and offers companies the perfect alternative to a shared network drive.
-Kenesto offers infinite storage.
-Kenesto users can download the Kenesto Drive service directly from Kenesto Cloud or by using the link above.
+Kenesto Drive is used with Kenesto Cloud and pairs files from desktop to Cloud.
+Kenesto Drive is installed on an individual’s computer and offers companies the perfect alternative to a shared network drive.
+Kenesto users can download the Kenesto Drive directly from Kenesto Cloud.
 Users interact with files in the same way they do today, like they would from their shared server or their local drive.
-Kenesto Drive users have added benefits such as:

 - PDM like features

-- Exclusive editing (which allows others: read only file access, sharing, viewing and download while the file is locked)
+- Lock files for exclusive editing (which allows others: read only file access, sharing, viewing and download while the file is locked)